Bourne (franchise): The Bourne Supremacy (2004)

 Some two years after learning that he is a trained assassin and breaking his connections with the CIA, Jason Bourne (Matt Damon) is framed for a crime to cover up the true perpetrator.
 An attempt on his life by Kirill (Karl Urban), a member of the Russian secret service, results in Marie's (Franka Potente) death in India.
 Bourne, thinking that the CIA is hunting him again, proceeds to hunt those responsible for her death and his forgotten past.
 Bourne discovers that Ward Abbott (Brian Cox), one of the men who oversaw the program which trained Bourne to be an assassin (Operation Treadstone), had stolen millions of dollars from the CIA.
 Abbott had planned to frame Bourne for the theft, followed by assassinating Bourne in India.
-Bourne exposes Abbott to Pamela Landy (Joan Allen), the CIA officer in charge of finding Bourne.
-Abbott kills himself.
-Bourne goes to Moscow where he is identified, resulting in a long car chase through Moscow.
-At the end of the chase, Kirill dies.
-Bourne is in Moscow to find the daughter of a Russian couple killed in his first mission.
-He lets her know (in person) that, despite what she had been led to believe for a long time, one of her parents did not kill the other and then commit suicide, but that they were actually both murdered.
+Bourne exposes Abbott to Pamela Landy (Joan Allen), the CIA officer in charge of finding Bourne, after which Abbott commits suicide in front of Landy.
+Bourne goes to Moscow where he is identified, resulting in a long car chase through Moscow, ending with Kirill's death.
+Bourne is in Moscow to find the daughter of Vladimir Neski, whom he killed in his first mission.
+He appears in her apartment and informs her that her mother did not in fact commit a murder-suicide, but that they were both killed as his targets.
 Bourne then goes back into hiding.

 The Bourne Ultimatum (2007)

-After six weeks of disconnection from his job, Jason Bourne (Matt Damon) learns that a British journalist (Paddy Considine) has been investigating his past and contacts him to find out who his source is.
+After six weeks of disconnection from his job, Jason Bourne (Matt Damon) learns that a British journalist (Paddy Considine) has been investigating his past and contacts the journalist to find out the name of his source.
 Bourne is subsequently targeted by Operation Blackbriar, an upgraded Operation Treadstone, which also has taken note of the investigation.
 Believing that Bourne is a threat and is seeking revenge, Blackbriar's director Noah Vosen (David Strathairn) begins a new hunt for Bourne.
 Bourne manages to take classified documents proving that Blackbriar has targeted U.S. citizens; he is aided by Pamela Landy, who disagreed with Vosen from the beginning and does not support Blackbriar's existence, and former Treadstone logistics technician Nicky Parsons (Julia Stiles).
 She may have had romantic feelings for Bourne before his final mission and resultant amnesia.
 Bourne finally comes face to face with the person who oversaw his behavior modification as the first Treadstone operative some years earlier, memories of which resurface.
 Those responsible for Treadstone and Blackbriar are exposed, and Bourne goes underground.